What is migraine?

 Numerous trigger factors

-While light is only gradually being cast on the causes, more progress has been made in terms of the trigger factors.
+While light is only gradually being cast on the causes of these severe headaches, more progress has been made in terms of the trigger factors.
 Although these factors can vary greatly from one person to the next, they do have a constant: a sudden change in a person’s habitual lifestyle.

 The most common triggers are: